 Determining the grain structure of metallographic constituents with hardness tests

 The drop weight test as described by W. S. Pellini is used to investigate the brittle fracture tendency of steels for comparative evaluation of crack arrest behavior to the American standard ASTM E208 and steel and iron test sheet SEP 1325.
-During the test, weights fall onto a rectangular flexure specimen supported at both ends, causing a brittle fracture on the tensile side of the specimen within a prescribed total deflection.
+During the test, weights fall onto a rectangular flexure specimen supported at both ends, causing a brittle fracture on the tensile side of the specimen within a given total deflection.
 This brittle fracture is initiated by a notched welding bead laid on this side and known as the crack starter.
 It is then determined whether the brittle fracture caused by the artificial crack-starter spreads as far as one of the two side faces of the specimen or is arrested beforehand.
 Crack formation or break are evaluated optically and manually.
 If the fracture extends to one of the two side faces, the specimen is considered broken.
 Tests also depend on the specimen temperature.

 Pellini drop weight testers are available with energies of 550J and 1650J.
 The maximum drop height is 1.0 m or 1.3 m.
 The drop weight is raised automatically with stepless drop height adjustment.
 In accordance with standards (ASTM E208 and SEP 1325), the prescribed drop energies are achieved by the simple use of weights.
 Drop energy is calculated automatically.
 The test area is electrically and mechanically protected via a safety circuit.
 The test is not performed until all safety contacts have been tripped and executed.
 Operation is via a touch screen, on which drop height, drop energy, drop weight, and impact velocity are shown.